 We had several treasured black and white photo’s that hadn’t seen the light of day in many years.
 So I began to search the house for these almost forgotten treasures.

 Once I had a good stack of old photo’s, I then started looking for more frames.
 I wanted to frame some of the other old photo’s that I had inherited from my mom.
 She had a couple of framed photos of The Ponds made prior to our ownership.
 These photo’s were in color, so I just quickly copied them in black and white and placed the original photo’s behind the copies for safe keeping.
+Note: If your vintage photo’s will be exposed to light, I recommend making photo copies of them all.
+Light exposure can totally ruin your treasured photo’s.
+I plan to hang this in a powder room with no window so I have used several of my original photo’s

 But my Frames Don’t match!